boiler losing pressure

 If you can’t find any issues along the pipework of your central heating system, there may be a water leak from the boiler itself.
 This will cause your boiler to lose pressure for the same reason as any other leak: once the water level drops, there will be a large amount of boiler pressure loss.

 Check below your boiler for any leaks.
-If you have a system or conventional boiler, check the cold and hot water storage tanks for leaks.
+If you have a conventional or system boiler, check the cold and hot water storage tanks for leaks.
 Keep in mind that the leak may not be visible.

 Making temporary repairs on leaking pipework is one thing.
 Repairing a leaking boiler unit is something else.
-We suggest that you contact a heating engineer to investigate the source of the leak and make the necessary repairs.
+We suggest that you contact a Gas Safe registered engineer to investigate the source of the leak and make the necessary repairs.

 Damaged expansion vessel